yogeshbisht01/frt-project/README.md

 # Future work:
 Have to make about page.

 Can add dark mode for user accessibility.
 Can add feature that update articles, interview experiences automatically on daily basis.

 Have to connect user queries/suggestion form to database.

-Can add more helpful resources to geeks</>
+Can add more helpful resources/tools for geeks</>